 Many talented illustrators develop a style, find an audience, and enjoy a long, successful career catering to that audience.
 But there is a special place in my heart for illustrators who take their initial success and re-invest it in new challenges.
 In my view, that's the highest use for success.

-In recent years illustration has experienced an epidemic of skillful artists who devote their careers to refining images of barbarians or half-naked women for the insatiable fantasy market.
+In recent years illustration has experienced an epidemic of skillful artists who spend their careers polishing images of barbarians and half-naked women for the insatiable fantasy market.
 (Don't make me name these artists-- you know who they are.)

-Greg Manchess easily had the technical skill to join this prosperous gang.
+Greg Manchess easily had the skill and the opportunity to join this prosperous gang.

 But Manchess turned out to be a true painter, one with the guts to explore a broader range of artistic challenges.
 He ignored the easy formulas for photo-realistic faces and long legged nymphettes, and instead asked harder questions about the epistemology of paint, its texture and its colors.
 Such questions made his job more complex, yet these studies of helmets ended up as confident as a clear trumpet blast:

 Some contemporary illustrators have done well by repeating variations on pin up girl motifs.
-Their primary creative choice seems to be whether the girl is wearing a black corset or a red corset.
+Their creative challenges seem limited to whether the girl will be wearing a black corset or a red corset in the next picture.
 By contrast, Manchess opens himself up to the full range of issues presented by legitimate figure painting.